-A stand-alone Monitoring Report on the significant environmental effects of implementing the Plan will be prepared in advance of the review of the Plan.
+A stand-alone Monitoring Report on the significant environmental effects of implementing the Strategy will be prepared during the implementation of the Strategy, in advance of the review of the Strategy.
 This report will address the indicators set out below.
-The National Transport Authority is responsible for the ongoing review of indicators and targets, collating existing relevant monitored data, the preparation of monitoring evaluation report(s), the publication of these reports and, if necessary, the carrying out of corrective action, in combination with the relevant authorities.
+The National Transport Authority is responsible for the ongoing review of indicators and targets, collating existing relevant monitored data, the preparation of monitorina evaluation report(s), the publication of these reports and, if necessary, the carrying out of corrective action, in combination with the relevant authorities.

-The hierarchy of planning and environmental assessment - including associated environmental monitoring requirements - in which the Transport Plan is situated is noted.
-This hierarchy is detailed on Figure 3.2.
+The hierarchy of planning and environmental assessment - including associated environmental monitoring requirements - in which the Transport Strategy is situated is noted.
+This includes the 2040 National Planning Framework (and associated National Development Plan), the Regional Spatial and Economic Strategy for the Southern Region and the Cork City and County Development Plans.